snotskie/ttrpg/site/src/monstrosities.md

 **Debilitate $X$:** Perform a $X$ Contest against an opponent.
 The amount you move forward as a result of this Contest, that opponent’s $X$ rolls are made with a $-1$ modifier for that many rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

+**Propel:** When determining the Focal Action, you may exchange the result of your own roll with that of an ally who rolled lower than you.
+Then this ability cannot be activated again until you spend ② to recharge it.

 **Clarity:** When you succeed a Home Stat Check during an Endeavor, you may have the muddle buttons of your allies move forward a number of spaces equal to the number of spaces you moved forward as a result of the Check.
 Then this ability cannot be activated again until you spend ③ to recharge it.

 **Immunity vs. $X$:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.

-**Inspire:** When you succeed a Hurry Stat Check during an Endeavor, you may choose an ally and have the roll they make next round to take the focus increase by a number equal to the amount you moved forward as a result of the Check.
+**Inspire:** When you succeed a Hurry Stat Check during an Endeavor, you may choose an ally and have the roll they make next round to take the focus increase by $+3$ or a number equal to the amount you moved forward as a result of the Check, whichever is lower.
 Then this ability cannot be activated again until you spend ④ to recharge it.

-**Cursed Touch:** Perform a Head Contest against an opponent.
+**Curse:** Perform a Head Contest against an opponent.
 The amount you move forward as a result of this Contest, the opponent is Cursed by you for that many rounds.
 (When you see that opponent perform a roll, you may choose to have them reroll it and take the new value, then the Curse ends.
 Otherwise, the Curse ends when that many rounds have passed.)
 Then this ability cannot be activated again until you spend ③ to recharge it.

 **Mirror vs. $X$:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies receive Immunity vs. $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.